-Ethan Wong is an associate in the firm’s Litigation Department.
-He works on matters involving the media and entertainment industries, with a particular emphasis on copyright and trademark law.
-He also maintains an active pro bono practice focused on free speech and access to information issues.
+Ethan Wong is an associate in the Content, Media, and Entertainment group.
+He works with media, entertainment, and internet companies, with a particular focus on copyright and trademark law.
+He also maintains an active pro bono practice focused on speech and access to information issues.

-After receiving his B.A. magna cum laude from Columbia University, Mr. Wong worked for two years as a middle school teacher in Massachusetts as part of the Teach for America corps and for one year as an English lecturer at a Chinese university as part of the Princeton in Asia program.
+After receiving his BA magna cum laude from Columbia University, Mr. Wong worked as a middle school teacher in Massachusetts as part of the Teach for America corps and as an English lecturer at a Chinese university.